Denys88/rl_games/README.md

 In pong_runs.py there are some setups.
 Prioritized Replay doesn't work as good as I expected.
 Probably there is mistake in implementation.

 Currently the best setup for pong is noisy 3-step double dueling network.
-In test_dqn.ipynb different experiments could be found.
+In pong_runs.py different experiments could be found.
-Less then 400k frames to take score > 18.
+Less then 200k frames to take score > 18.
 ![alt text](https://github.com/Denys88/dqn_atari/blob/master/pictures/dqn_vs_dddqn.png)
-Light grey is noisy 3-step dddqn.
+Light grey is noisy 1-step dddqn.
+Noisy 3-step dddqn was even faster:
+Best network (configuration 5) needs near 20 minutes to learn, on NVIDIA 1080.

 Double dueling DQN vs DQN with the same parameters:
 ![alt text](https://github.com/Denys88/dqn_atari/blob/master/pictures/pong_dqn.png)
-As it was very simple game we get almost the same results,  90 minutes to learn to the 20 reward.
+Near 90 minutes to learn with this setup.
 DQN has more optimistic Q value estimations.

 # Other Games Results